rails-sqlserver/activerecord-sqlserver-adapter/README.md

 The following types (`date`, `datetime2`, `datetimeoffset`, `time`) all require TDS version `7.3` with TinyTDS.
 We recommend using FreeTDS 1.0 or higher which default to using `TDSVER` to `7.3`.
 The adapter also sets TinyTDS's `tds_version` to this as well if non is specified.

-The Rails v5 adapter supports ActiveRecord's `datetime_with_precision` setting.
+The adapter supports ActiveRecord's `datetime_with_precision` setting.
 This means that passing `:precision` to a datetime column is supported.

-Using a precision with the `:datetime` type will signal the adapter to use the `datetime2` type under the hood.
+By default, precision 6 is used for `:datetime` types if precision is not specified.
+Any non-nil precision will tell the adapter to use the `datetime2` column type.
+To create a `datetime` column using a migration a precision of `nil` should be specified, otherwise the precision will default to 6 and a `datetime2` column will be created.

 #### Identity Inserts with Triggers